Case Study: Vanessa

 Physical shifts: Back pain, stomach pain, nightmares—cleared once the repressed emotions moved through.

-Exit interview: "I feel more in control now.
+"I feel more in control now.
 I know what I want.
 I feel able to say no. I'm not victim to my past or the things happening now."

 ________